grasmash/drupal-composer-training/index.md

      ./vendor/bin/phpcs --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md ./web/modules/contrib/token
      ```

+> **Note**: On Windows, use the path `vendor\bin\phpcs` (note the backslashes) instead, otherwise you'll get an error message like `'vendor' is not recognized as an internal or external command, operable program or batch file.`

 Once PHP CodeSniffer is finished, you should see a report of all the errors found throughout the module.
 Development tools like PHP CodeSniffer can be very useful in evaluating code quality and fixing problems before you commit them to your codebase!

 ## Execute project binaries